-On September 14, 2005, the Committee received a request that an Accession Agreement textile and apparel safeguard action be reapplied on imports from China of cotton trousers (Category 347/348).
+On September 21, 2005, the Committee received a request that an Accession Agreement textile and apparel safeguard action be applied on imports from China of men's and boys' wool suits (Category 443).
 The Committee has determined that this request provides the information necessary for the Committee to consider the request in light of the considerations set forth in the Procedures.
-The text of the request is available at http://otexa.ita.doc.gov/Safeguard05.htm.
+The text of the request is available at http:// otexa.ita.doc.gov/Safeguard05.htm.